-The 13th annual IW 1000 includes publicly traded manufacturing companies from 46 countries and the Chinese province of Taiwan.
+The 14th annual IW 1000 includes publicly traded manufacturing companies from 46 countries and the Chinese province of Taiwan.
 IndustryWeek partnered with Mergent Inc. to create the list.
-Led by project manager Ricardo Angel, Mergent's global databases were used to identify all publicly held manufacturing firms meeting IndustryWeek's selection criteria.
+Led by Director of Equity Research Ricardo Angel, Mergent's global databases were used to identify all publicly held manufacturing firms meeting IndustryWeek's selection criteria.
 Erik L. Fine, a Charlotte, N.C.-based information consultant, oversaw the analysis and data-collection effort.

 Mergent collected the financial data elements directly from reports distributed by the corporations in their native currencies as reported in their headquarter countries according to national accounting standards.
 To accurately reflect the companies' core businesses, only revenue numbers from continuing operations were used.

 Currency valuations in U.S. dollars were made using exchange rates as of Dec.
 31, 2008.
 For companies that have recently changed their fiscal-year end, the most recent 12-month figures have been used.

 Search and view the entire fourteenth annual IW 1000 list of the world's largest publicly held manufacturing firms.

 View the entire list alphabetically or sort the list by several categories including industry, country, ranking, and financial performance measures.